PHAECKE/alx-system_engineering-devops/0x14-mysql/README.md

-this project is for mysql
+this project is for MYSQL